7db9a/immutag/README.md

 ### Directory structure

 You can have many filesystems.
-They're all in the `immutag` director.
+They're all in the `.immutag` directory located by default in $HOME, unless specified otherwise.
 Each filesystem is named after the first address in a bitcoin HD wallet.
 A git directory is named after the filesystem's bitcoin address.

 ```
-immutag
+.immutag
 ├── 1LrTstQYNZj8wCvBgipJqL9zghsofpsHEG
 │   ├── .git
-│   ├── store
+│   ├── version-store
 │   ├── metadata
 ├── 1JvFXyZMC31ShnD8PSKgN1HKQ2kGQLVpCt
 │   ├── .git
-│   ├── store
+│   ├── version-store
 │   ├── metadata
 ├── immutag.toml